Roadrunner SMB™ — Admin Guide

 Cluster

-The Cluster page shows all nodes in the cluster:
+The Cluster page shows all nodes in the cluster and the Customer Cluster Node Target slider (1–4) on CloudFormation-managed deployments:

 - Green: healthy and serving SMB traffic